TIFF VS JPEG. What's the difference?

 Add 2 extra days for BW film.

-Often times will be shorter but if we're unusually busy and it looks like we'll be longer, we'll let you know.
+Often times will be shorter but if we're unusually busy they'll be an announcement bar on the front page with the current estimation.

 What are the return postage options?